This post may contain affiliate links. Please read our disclosure policy.

 If the bread pudding is cool enough when serving, you can even dust it with powdered sugar for an added touch.

-- Stale Bread: Bread pudding is best when made with slightly stale bread.
+- Bread pudding is best when made with slightly stale bread.
 Fresh bread will work in a pinch, but the texture might be a little soggy.

-- Quality Eggnog and Rum: You don’t have to use top-shelf eggnog and rum, but I always recommend using a quality you would enjoy drinking.
+- You don’t have to use top-shelf eggnog and rum, but I always recommend using a quality you would enjoy drinking.

-- To Crust or Not Crust: If you want a soft eggnog bread pudding, remove the crusts.
+- If you want a soft eggnog bread pudding, remove the crusts.
 I like a little texture in mine, so I just carve off any hard parts but leave on the soft crust.

-- Freeze for Later: A really useful hack is to cube and freeze the sourdough bread.
+- A really useful hack is to cube and freeze the sourdough bread.
 Then, when you are ready to make eggnog bread pudding, thaw it and follow the recipe as usual!

 FAQs